Greensboro Truth and Reconciliation Commission: The Commission

-The Greensboro Truth and Community Reconciliation Project, or simply “the Project”, founded in November 1999, called for an independent truth and reconciliation commission to be created to investigate the events of November 3, 1979.
-The principal and most immediate issue confronting the establishment of a potential commission was the ability to secure necessary funding to undertake the required work.
-Significant funding primary was ultimately donated by the Andrus Family Fund, with the International Center for Transitional Justice providing supplementary financial support.
-The overriding objectives of the Andrus Family Fund and the Project itself were not punitive in nature; they were not seeking to legally or financially sanction the responsible parties (i.e., the KKK and the American Nazi Party), but instead sought to identify constructive avenues designed to facilitate societal reconciliation.
-This reconciliation, it was held, could be most fully realized by utilizing an approach that objectively examined the truth surrounding the Greensboro Massacre.
-It was later decided in October 2002, to remove the term “Massacre” in respect to the victims and survivors.
+The Greensboro Truth and Community Reconciliation Project (or simply "the Project") was founded in November 1999.
+It called for an independent commission to be created to investigate the events of November 3, 1979.
+The main challenge was to secure necessary financial support to undertake the work.
+Significant funding was donated by the Andrus Family Fund, with additional money coming from the International Center for Transitional Justice.
+According to the donors, their overriding objective was not punitive; they were not seeking to legally or financially sanction the responsible parties (i.e., the KKK and NSPA), but instead to achieve a degree of societal reconciliation.
+This reconciliation, it was held, could be most fully realized by objectively examining the truth surrounding the Greensboro Massacre.
+It was later decided in October 2002, to not use the term "Massacre" in respect to the parties involved.
 On January 10, 2003, 32 prominent Greensboro community members with ties to both the city and county government, including then city councilor Claudette Burroughs-White, declared their support for the establishment of a truth and reconciliation commission.

 A process was identified for the selection of seven volunteer commissioners to serve on what would come to be known as the Greensboro Truth and Reconciliation Commission.
 The mandate of the Commission was decidedly specific – no matter how painful it might prove to be, its core mission would be to reveal and disseminate the truth.
 From a total of 67 nominees put forward in February 2004, the selection committee was given 90 days to agree on 7 commissioners.
-This committee, in considering applicants, was empowered to consider an applicant's character and relationship to Greensboro.
-Specific characteristics that the selection committee sought out included “demonstrating commitment to the values of truth, reconciliation, equity and justice; will commit to seek the truth; will commit to not allow outside forces to taint the work/report of the commissioners; interest in racial, socio-economic, religious and gender diversity; and knowledge of human rights and legal framework.”
+This committee, in reviewing applicants, was empowered to consider an applicant's character and relationship to Greensboro.
+Among the personal characteristics that the selection committee sought were: "demonstrating commitment to the values of truth, reconciliation, equity and justice; will commit to seek the truth; will commit to not allow outside forces to taint the work/report of the commissioners; interest in racial, socio-economic, religious and gender diversity; and knowledge of human rights and legal framework."